abrownstein2022/Mod1CSSChallenge/README.md

 ## Credits

-Some of my fellow classmates and I got together on Zoom to review any issues we were having and help us understand possible fixes for issues we were having.
-We each experienced different issues and were able to help each other work through some of these issues with patience and knowledgte.
-We were able to help each other.
-I think we had some different ways of approaching this project but it was helpful to get some feedback.
+Some students in the class got together on Zoom to review any issues we were having with the challenge and try to help each other resolve and understand the issues.
+I think we had different ways of approaching this project but it was helpful to get some feedback on our different approaches.

 ## License